 - 1419: The Earth Council is constituted and legitimized, the origin parliament of the current one, one of the oldest in Europe.
 It was an institution for the management of common affairs, with the power to appoint trustees and attorneys for the defense of rights and privileges.

-The sixteenth century, full of dynamism and changes, also had its effect in Andorra.
-The nobles and kings viewed the territory without great interest and used it as a mere exchange for firmer political strategies.
+The 16th century, full of dynamism and changes, also had its effect on the history of Andorra.
+The nobles and kings saw the territory without great interest and used it as a mere exchange for firmer political strategies.
 The territory was the possession of various kings and monarchs.
 The Catholic Monarchs annexed it to the crown after the battle against the Dukes of Foix, but during the reign of Charles V, Andorra was returned to the House of the Foix.